 As a general rule, an "apparition" begins when a planet emerges from the glare of the Sun shortly after conjunction.
 Mars will be in conjunction with the Sun on June 14, 2015 (357.7° Ls); however, it will not be safe to observe Mars until after July 27, 2015 when it is at least 12 degrees away from the glare of the Sun.

-The apparent declination of Mars begins at -9.6° in early January 2016 in the constellation Virgo and descends south of the celestial equator throughout January, February and the first week of March in the constellation Libra.
+The apparent declination of Mars begins at -9.6° in early January 2016 in the constellation Virgo and descends south of the celestial equator throughout the apparition.
+By mid-January, February and the second week of March Mars will be in Libra; however, will slip into Scorpius until April 2 then into Ophiuchus.
 This is not good news for those observing in the Northern Hemispheres because Mars will be seen fairly low in their sky during the entire apparition.
 Good news for southern hemisphere observers however.
 The declination of Mars will continue to descend south of the celestial equator until May 10, 2016 then lingers at around -21.8° through opposition and closest approach.
-After that Mars descends southward for the remainder of 2016 and crossing from the constellation Libra into Scorpius during the early-August.
+After that Mars descends southward for the remainder of 2016.

 By February 07, 2016, a ‘0.7’ visual magnitude Mars will be seen rising early in the morning sky in the constellation Libra and it will be at western quadrature with the phase defect or terminator at 37°.
 NOTE: The Solar Elongation for Mars is the angle between the lines of sight from Earth to the Sun and from Earth to Mars.
 When these lines of sight form a right triangle then Mars is at quadrature (eastern or western).
 For detailed definitions and graphics for the motion of Mars in our sky see these excellent web sites: Planetary Aspects and Elongations and Configurations.